softcommerceltd/magento-url-rewrite-generator/README.md

 The core purpose of this extension is to provide an easy way of regenerating URL rewrites for Magento 2 using CLI.

 ## Features
-- Generates URL rewrites for Category
+- Generate URL rewrites for Category
-- Generates URL rewrites for Product
+- Generate URL rewrites for Product
-- Generates URL for all active stores
+- Generate URL for all active stores
+- Delete URL rewrites by entity or store criteria
-- Supports Search Engine Optimization
+- Compatible Search Engine Optimization
-- Compatible with product URL that use category paths
+- Compatible with product URLs that use category paths
 - Compatible with both Category and Product URL Suffix
-- Compatible with Product URL Suffix
-- Create Permanent Redirect for URLs if URL Key Changed
+- Create permanent redirects for URLs if URL Key Changed

 ## Compatibility
 - Open Source >= 2.4.0